smonroe4242/smonroe4242.github.io/README.md

 # Personal Skills

+- Self-motivated learner worker and maker with a project based self-driven educational background
 - Clear and conscise communicator concerning software development and design thanks to a peer to peer education system
-- Self-motivated learner worker and maker with a project based self-driven educational background
+- Often sought out by peers for help finding, explaining, and fixing bugs in software
+- The most common question I recieve is `Hey Steven, can you come try and break this?` and the answer is always yes
-- Passionate about stress-testing software and finding bottlenecks and flaws in program architecture
+- Passionate about stress-testing software and exercising deep corner cases
 - Skilled, practiced, and excited with the dubugging process
-- Often sought out by peers for help finding, explaining, and fixing bugs in software
-- Unwavering solution oriented thought process towards project completion